mslhii/android-root-projects/random_patched_boot_images/README.md

-New and patched boot and recovery images are to be uploaded to this repository as well as vbmeta and o images
+New and patched boot and recovery images are to be uploaded to this repository as well as vbmeta and ot images